marclerm/fe-assessment-react/README.md

 # Getting Started with Financial Healt App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-Styles and controls are designed based on [Chakra UI](https://chakra-ui.com/)
+Styles and controls are designed based on [Chakra UI](https://chakra-ui.com/).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Runs the package script to install the required node packages used in the application.

 ### `npm start`